samagior/AcadLib/README.md

 # AcadLib
-My own content library for AutoCAD, working with the DynALisp application and Op2 standards
+My own AutoCAD library; working with the DynALisp application and the Op2 standards